-This page is based on information from Sam G, Ashley, David Rutter and Rory Barclay.
+This page is based on information from Sam G, Ashley, David Rutter, Rory Barclay, Adam Fritz and Clint Okayama.

 This rapid two-player game requires accurate observation and quick reactions.
 It goes by various names.
 Some people just call it Speed or Spit, but that is also the name of another game.
 Sometimes it is called Chinese Spit (or Speed), and it previously appeared on this site under the name Double Flip.